selfrefactor/rambda/README.md

 <summary>3 failed <italic>Ramda.take</italic> specs

-> Reason for the failure: rambda doesn't have 'R.into` method
+> :boom: Reason for the failure: rambda doesn't have 'R.into` method
 </summary>

 ```javascript